-Disclaimer: We have partnered with Floor & Decor to bring you this post.
+Disclaimer: This post is sponsored by Floor & Decor.
 All opinions and photography are our own and are not influenced by Floor & Decor.
 Thank you for supporting the brands that help support this blog!

 The mudroom makeover continues with another exciting step of the design process– choosing the perfect flooring!

 When I initially walked into the mudroom, I immediately started thinking of the potential for this space and the first thing on my mental to-do list was to rip out the clay tile.
 I imagined that this project would finally be our first big tiling adventure here on the blog and I was SO excited for the chance to give it a shot.

 That’s until we moved in and learned a little more about the history of this room.
 Like I mentioned in the design plans for this space, the mudroom was not always a part of the house.
 Instead, the garage and the house were detached and we came to find out there was probably a patio and a deck of some sort in this small area.
 Remember my dreams of DIY-ing this room’s tile?
 Well, they were pretty quickly crushed when we found out that the subfloor lurking under this tile was half cement and half wood.
 Through the year’s of ground movement, the floor was very uneven and needed A LOT of attention from a professional… or what turned out to be a whole team of professionals.

 The bad news is Casey and I couldn’t DIY this project because it was far too complex for two tiling rookies.
 The good news is that I have three bathrooms begging for two eager tilers to give them a little love in the future.
 Bottom line: DIY tiling is still gonna happen…someday.